London - A Level Courses

 - Universities are claiming that students are arriving underprepared for the demands of degree courses

-The linear structure will give students the time to develop a more profound understanding of the material in their subjects and, through removing the opportunity for re-sits “within course”, provide a fairer means of assessing and discriminating between students.
+The linear structure gives students the time to develop a more profound understanding of the material in their subjects and, through removing the opportunity for re-sits “within course”, provides a fairer means of assessing and discriminating between students.

 These changes are being phased in between September 2015 and September 2017 in three waves.
 In September 2015 the first batch of linear or ‘reformed’ A levels was introduced.
-Students will sit their A levels in these subjects in the Summer of 2017.
-In September 2016 the second wave of subjects will become linear and then the following year all subjects will be linear.
+Students sat their A levels in these subjects in the Summer of 2017.
+Wave 2 subjects were introduced in September 2016 and Wave 3 subjects in September 2017.
 The first A level examinations for subjects in these last two blocks will take place in the Summers of 2018 and 2019 respectively.

 |Facilitating Subjects||Other subjects|